srobbibaro/krig-game-engine/README.md

 At this time, Krig is known to build and run on 32-bit Debian-based Linux distributions running GNOME.
 Other distributions and configurations should work, but have not been verified.
-We also use Code::Blocks to build the project.
+Code::Blocks to build the project.

 #### Setup